nicholasdille/dille.name/_posts/2002/2002-04-13-updated-cross-compiling-hint-for-linux-from-scratch-to-version-2-1-4.md

   * updated lilo to 22.2
   * updated bin86 to 0.16.2
   * simplified kbd 1.06 commands
-  * replaced the original uname hack kernel module with an easier to use by Yann Guidon
+  * replaced the original uname hack kernel module with an easier to use by Yann Guidon<!--more-->

 It can be downloaded [here](/media/2002/02/2002-04-13-crosscompiling-x86-2.1.4.txt).